Welcome to Harbour Island Bahamas!

 "The waters of the outer islands of the Bahamas - especially Great and Little Abaco, Eleuthera and Harbour Island (the next St. Barths, we think) - are glorious." - Nota Bene

 "Islands don't get much more glam than this celeb-dripping, boutique-hotel lined, coral edged hideaway in the Bahamas.
-From the antique-filled India Hicks-designed retreat The Landing to the cool Rock House Hotel, owned by Gianni Versace's former builder J Wallace Tutt, Harbour Island does a good line in upscale Caribbean chic.
+From the antique-filled India Hicks-designed retreat The Landing to the cool Dunmore Hotel, Harbour Island does a good line in upscale Caribbean chic.
 The island's main town, Dunmore, also boasts photogenic pastel-painted cottages and white picket fences.
 Still need convincing?
 How about the fact that you arrive by water taxi?
-Or that you can swim off beaches the colour of candyfloss?
+Or that you can swim off beaches the color of candy floss?
 Is there a downside?
 That depends on how you feel about getting around by golf buggy." - The Independent

 One of the "World's Most Luxurious Beaches" - Forbes